• Can I join even if I don't plan to write any stories?

 I don't really like the colors/banner/look of the site.
 Are there other options?

 Yes!
 We have a number of skins, which control the appearance of the site.
-The current skins are comic, drinking buddies, elysian, heaven, heroes, kiss, mobile, mobile-night, not-without-a-fight, simple, simple-dark, smile, soft, spuffy1.
+The current skins are comic, dead poets society, drinking buddies, elysian, heaven, heroes, kiss, mobile, mobile-night, not-without-a-fight, simple, simple-dark, smile, soft, spuffy1, and the time in between.
 All of the skins are responsive based on your screen size, and they should work well on all devices.
 However, the mobile and mobile-night skins are specifically created for use on mobile devices, and are our attempts at recreating the reading experience in iBooks.
 To make sure your skin preference is saved, make sure to change it under your Edit Preferences section.
 The drop-down skin change menus on the main page and in the footer will change your skin temporarily, but the next time you log in, it will go back to your default skin.

 What's the difference between my favorites and my bookshelf?